The Perils of Diving

 Whether from the side of a pool or off a diving board, diving tends to be a relatively-spontaneous activity.
 This can be perfectly acceptable, provided individuals follow basic safety protocols such as the following before taking the first leap:

 - Get training: Diving involves coordination and special judgment.
-Younger divers in particular may be fearless, but they often lack the basic requirements to dive safely.
+Younger drivers in particular may be fearless, but they often lack the basic requirements to dive safely.
 Everyone should ensure they receive proper training prior to diving.

 - Get supervision: No one should ever dive without a responsible individual available to come to the rescue.
 New divers should have someone who monitors and corrects their form prior to every dive.